vineethvinayak/-Rule-Engine-with-AST/README.md

 ```
 - Open a web browser and navigate to http://127.0.0.1:5000/ to use the application

-# Rules and Input
+# Rules and Input:
 ## Rules:
-### - General Conditions for Rule String Acceptance:
+### General Conditions for Rule String Acceptance:
 i.
 The rule string must follow a specific syntax using supported Logical Operators   such as: AND, OR and Supported Comparison Symbols such as: Equal to: =, Greater than: >, Less than: <, Greater than or equal to: >= and Less than or equal to: <=.

 ii.
 Parentheses must be balanced.